vkuskova/Dynamical_Leverage/prespec/prespec_v3_1_amendment.md

 # Pre-specification amendment v3.1 — convention audit resolution
-## Appended to external_validation_prespec.md (v3 remains frozen; this
-## amendment documents implementation corrections and the E/R convention
+## Appended to external_validation_prespec.md (v3 remains frozen; this amendment documents implementation corrections and the E/R convention resolution)
-## resolution required by v3's own OPEN ITEM.
-Aug 17, 2026.)

 ## 1. E_j convention, as read from the reference implementation
 Audit of the measure module (`code/dynamical_leverage.py` in this